This popular hike climbs through forest and meadows to a stark alpine lake basin surrounded by high peaks in the Lizard Head Wilderness.

 Why Hike Navajo Lake Trail

-The West Dolores River originates at the head of Navajo Basin, a stark elongate glacial bowl lined by steep 13,000-ft. plus ridges.
-Gladstone Peak (13,913-ft.) dominates the head of the basin while El Diente (14,159-ft.) and Mount Wilson (14,017) rear above the bowl’s south ridge.
+The West Dolores River originates at the head of Navajo Basin, a stark elongate glacial bowl lined by steep 13,000-ft. peaks and ridges.
+Gladstone Peak (13,913-ft.) dominates the head of the basin while El Diente (14,159-ft.) and Mount Wilson (14,017) soar above the bowl’s south ridge.
 Wilson Peak (14,246-ft.) serves as the terminus for the basin’s northern wall.

 Nestled deep in the lower end of the basin is scenic Navajo Lake (11,154-ft.).
 The trail to the lake climbs the broad valley formed by the West Dolores River before steeply ascending to the lake.
 En route the trail travels through forests, passes waterfalls and traverses beautiful wildflower-filled meadows with good views of Dolores Peak (13,290-ft.) and El Diente.